 Turn at Traffic light #8 (Historic Nature Trail).

 Go straight at the 3 way stop sign & follow signs into the forest.

-Narrow road is NOT for large vehicles or trailers!
+Narrow road is NOT for large vehicles, RV's or trailers!

 Enjoy FREE picnicking, hiking, waterfalls, exploring Appalachian settlers cabins, streams, scenic overlooks & watch for wildlife.

-TIP: stop at Ely's Mill at the end of your journey for authentic & unusual souvenirs.
+Stop at Ely's Mill at the end of your journey for authentic & unusual souvenirs.
+If you're brave you can use their real outhouse.
+For the not-so-brave, there are indoor restrooms available, too.